Our guiding philosophy, from the AMRoC Fab Lab Youth Robotics Handbook under which FIRST Tech Challenge Team Duct Tape operates:

 Potential supporters can learn more at our Support TDT page.
 Mentors with experience in programming, mechanical engineering, CAD design, robotics, team building and related skills are always welcome.
 Our team members are always eager for learning opportunities at meetings and at field outings, so if you’ve got a skill or business you feel they’d benefit from learning more about, we welcome the opportunity to work with you in expanding team members knowledge and skill base, and enhancing their futures.

-If there are openings on the team, applications will be accepted through early summer for new team members.
+New member applications are currently being accepted through mid-August.
 To most enjoy the FIRST Tech Challenge experience, it’s important that potential members have a good sense of humor, unlimited imagination, unbridled curiosity and an interest in engineering, math or science.
 Past experience in robotics (BEST, Vex, Lego Mindstorm, Sumo, etc) is helpful but not necessary.
 Parents and family are a vital part of the team experience, and some family involvement and assistance is integral to our success.

 We’re always happy to talk to students interested in FIRST robotics and to help you find teams or resources, or even help you build your own team.